Chemical Biology and Drug Discovery

 This cluster does not have required coursework; however, to augment formal classroom instruction, students should participate in cluster activities, including:

-- Each year four travel stipends for up to $500 each are available for students who will be traveling to national conferences relevant to CBDD to present their research.
+Each year four travel stipends for up to $500 each are available for students who will be traveling to chemical biology or drug discovery related national conferences to present their research.
 Award recipients are expected to present their research at CMIDD’s Annual Drug Discovery Symposium.

 For the most up-to-date cluster information, stipend application and event list visit the Center for Molecular Innovation and Drug Discovery website HERE.